 1. See whales and blooms in Victoria

-Situated just a short flight across the Strait of Juan de Fuca from international air hub Vancouver, there are two signature experiences you shouldn’t miss in British Columbia’s charming capital Victoria.
+Situated just a short flight across the Strait of Juan de Fuca from Vancouver, there are two signature experiences you shouldn’t miss in British Columbia’s charming capital Victoria.
 The first is a whale watching cruise.
 It’s possible to spot several species of whale in the straits around Vancouver Island, including humpbacks, greys, and the headline act, orcas.
 Spring Tide Whale Watching offers a relaxed early afternoon departure and a sighting guarantee (or you get a free return cruise).
 You’re unlikely to need it.

 Second, channel your inner green thumb at the fabulous Butchart Gardens.
 The grounds are the legacy of Mrs Jennie Butchart’s early 20th century efforts to transform a disused quarry into a verdant Victorian pleasure garden.
 It now draws horticultural enthusiasts from across the globe.

 Top Oz Tours offers a great range of Canada day tours, guided experiences, and attraction tickets and passes.
 There are no booking or credit card fees when you book through us, and you'll have access to the widest range of activities at the best possible prices.

 The ferry crossing from Vancouver Island to the mainland with BC Ferries is part of the epic Trans Canada Highway, which stretches from the Pacific Coast to the Atlantic Coast — a distance of just under 8,000 kilometres.
 Once you’ve disembarked on the mainland at Horseshoe Bay, hang a left onto Highway 99 and head north towards the famous ski resort town of Whistler.
 You can break the trip at Shannon Falls, which plunges over a 335-metre-high cliff.
 It’s a fitting introduction to the natural beauty of Canada’s west.